 - Two OSH Division employees attained the Certified Safety Professional (CSP) certification.
-A CSP is a safety and/or health professional who has met education and experience requirements, has demonstrated by examination the knowledge that applies to professional safety practice, continues to meet recertification requirements established by the Board of Certified Safety Professionals (BCSP) and is authorized by BCSP to use the CSP designation. - One OSH Division employee attained the occupational construction safety specialist (OCSS) designation.
-The OSH Division OCSS Program was established by the Construction SEP committee to encourage employees to expand their construction expertise.
-The program consists of 12 advanced construction modules scheduled through ETTA on an ongoing basis.
-By completing OCSS modules, employees can work toward the OCSS designation while expanding their expertise in the construction field.
-Employees must complete a minimum of six modules, have completed all the OSH core courses and be a career state employee at the time of completion.
-Once an employee has completed all requirements, they will receive a certificate recognizing their achievement in completing the program. - Seven OSH Division personnel attained the Manager of Environmental Safety and Health (MESH) certificate; two received the General Industry MESH certificate, one received the Construction Industry MESH certificate, two received the Industrial Hygiene MESH certificate, one received the Environmental MESH certificate and one received the Emergency Preparedness MESH certificate as a result of receiving 100 hours of safety and health training.
+A CSP is a safety and/or health professional who has met education and experience requirements, has demonstrated by examination the knowledge that applies to professional safety practice, continues to meet recertification requirements established by the Board of Certified Safety Professionals (BCSP) and is authorized by BCSP to use the CSP designation. - Three OSH Division employees attained the Associate Safety Professional (ASP) certification.
+The ASP is an independent certification awarded by BCSP.
+This certification denotes that an individual has met academic requirements and has passed the Safety Fundamentals Examination (the first of two examinations leading to the CSP). - Three OSH Division personnel attained the Manager of Environmental Safety and Health (MESH) certificate; one received the Construction MESH certificate, one received the Industrial Hygiene MESH certificate, and one received the Emergency Preparedness MESH certificate as a result of receiving 100 hours of safety and health training.
 These certificates are offered in collaboration with N.C.
-State University Industry Expansion Solutions and the Safety and Health Council of North Carolina. - Two OSH Division personnel attained the Certified Hazardous Materials Manager (CHMM) certification.
+State University Industry Expansion Solutions and the Safety and Health Council of North Carolina. - One OSH Division personnel attained the Certified Hazardous Materials Manager (CHMM) certification.
 The CHMM, established by the Institute of Hazardous Materials Management, is held by those that have demonstrated professional competency in hazardous materials pertaining to standards, regulations, management and occupational safety and health. - Two OSH Division personnel obtained the Construction Health and Safety Technician (CHST) certification.
 The CHST is a certification awarded to safety practitioners who meet all requirements established by the BCSP.
-BCSP awards CHST certification to individuals who demonstrate competency and work part-time or full-time in health and safety activities devoted to the prevention of construction illness and injuries. - One OSH Division staff member obtained the Occupational Health and Safety Technologist (OHST) certification.
-The OHST is a certification awarded to safety practitioners who meet all requirements established by the BCSP. - Three OSH Division employees attended the Federal OSHA Training Institute 502 and/or 503 refresher courses to be reauthorized as Authorized Trainers.
+The CHST certification is awarded to individuals who demonstrate competency and work part-time or full-time in health and safety activities devoted to the prevention of construction illness and injuries. - Five OSH Division employees attended the Federal OSHA Training Institute courses 500/501, 502/503, and/or 510/511 for Authorized Trainers.
 To be eligible for this program, the employee must be recommended by their supervisor and/or bureau chief.
-This authorization allows an employee to teach State and Federal 10- and 30- hour courses.
+This authorization allows an employee to teach Federal 10- and 30- hour courses. - Nine OSH Division personnel renewed or attained the Remote Pilots license in support of the OSH Division's Drone Program.